mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/learn-about-posture-and-pregnancy-in-sydney-cbd.md

 - Supported lower back
 - Room for baby movement

-By following these guidelines, you can enhance your comfort, support your baby’s development, and prepare your body for labor.
+By following these guidelines, you can enhance your comfort, support your baby's development, and prepare your body for labour.

-## The Impact on Labor and DeliveryProper posture and pregnancy preparation influences:
+## The Impact on Labour and Delivery

+Proper posture and pregnancy preparation influences:

-- Baby’s positioning for birth
+- Baby's positioning for birth
 - Uterine muscle efficiency
-- Labor duration
+- Labour duration
 - Delivery comfort

 When the mother maintains good posture throughout pregnancy, her body can better work with the baby to achieve optimal positioning for birth.
 Working with chiropractors during pregnancy helps ensure proper positioning.
 They can: